 pond with church steeple in Haut-Saint-François in the Eastern Townships, Quebec.

-The Haut-Saint-François region is where you will discover the history of the Eastern Townships.
 With its small villages that still have traces of the first Scottish and Loyalist settlers.
 You’ll see this in their beautiful ancestral homes.
-Winding roads with numerous Christmas Tree farms make this a scenic drive through this region.

 The must-see towns and villages are: